 For example, if a company expects an inflow of Georgian Lari (GEL) from its operations and has to pay US Dollar (USD) to the suppliers after 1 month, it can buy USD against GEL from the bank with settlement after one month at an exchange rate which is agreed at the moment of the deal.
 Thus the company buying USD/GEL forward eliminates the possibility of a gain/loss which can occur due to the exchange rate fluctuations during the 1-month period.
 The exchange rate can be at discount or at premium to current spot USD/GEL rate depending on the difference between interest rates of 1-month USD and GEL deposits.

 An Option-Dated Forward Contract lets your company eliminate downside risk by setting a price today for a foreign exchange transaction at a future date.
-Unlike a regular forward contract, which requires you to complete the transaction on the day it expires, the Option-Dated Forward lets you deal over a period of up to 30 days before the expiry date.
-You can choose when to buy or sell foreign currency during this option period, as long as you take delivery of the entire contracted amount by the end of the 30 days.
-This gives you all the advantages of regular forward contracts plus added flexibility.
+Unlike a regular forward contract, which requires you to complete the transaction on the day it expires, the Option-Dated Forward lets you complete transaction during a period, from deal date up to the expiry date.
+This option gives you all the advantages of regular forward contracts plus added flexibility.
 And consolidating a number of small forward requirements into one larger contract can be more convenient and cost effective.
+An Option-Dated Forward Contract is available for transaction when you buy foreign currency against GEL.

 For example, suppose that on December 31, your company believes it will have to sell the following USD amounts in the month of January: